VW says Porsche deal clears path to global leadership

 “If global players can save billions in taxes with such tricks, taxpayers will feel someone’s kidding them,” former economy minister Rainer Bruederle said on Thursday.

-The VW group - including brands as diverse as Skoda, Audi and Lamborghini - is currently ranked global no.3 after Toyota Motor Corp 7803.T and General Motors Co (GM.N), according to first-quarter deliveries data compiled by Ernst & Young.
+The VW group - including brands as diverse as Skoda, Audi and Lamborghini - is currently ranked global no.3 after Toyota 7803.T and General Motors (GM.N), according to first-quarter deliveries data compiled by Ernst & Young.

 Full VW-Porsche integration is expected to generate annual savings of 700 million euros and erase Porsche SE’s remaining debt.
 It will boost VW’s full-year earnings by more than 9 billion euros and reduce net liquidity by 7 billion, the company has said.